VanIro/MCTS-Tic-Tac-Toe/README.md

 # MCTS-Tic-Tac-Toe
 This repo implements a tic tac toe ai player using Monte Carlo Tree Search algorithm, against which we can play..

+## Monte Carlo Tree Search
+Unlike minimax algorithm, which needs to create a complete game tree from a game state to take the optimal decision, MCTS just expands the better parts of the tree based on a certain number of simulations(the more the better).

 The ai is very good and I haven't won against it.
 You are free to try...